 Alex and I get a lot of questions about fast meals.
 And there is nothing quite like seared tuna as an easy dinner idea.
 Seared ahi tuna is one of the most delicious foods on the planet, and it literally cooks in less than 5 minutes!
 Put it together with leftover veg or rice and you’ve got a quick dinner.
 When we started this website, we mainly posted vegetarian and vegan recipes.
 However, most of you know that Alex and I are flexitarian: meaning that we eat mostly veggies but also flex once in a while to eat fish and good quality meats.
-So, we felt like it was time to share this trick that we love for one of our favorite easy dinner ideas.
-Keep reading for the recipe, and how to make it into a quick dinner!
+So, we felt like it was time to share quick dinner trick!

 How to sear tuna